 However, more recently, the park created a new half-mile “official” trail featuring the viewpoint.

 Top tip: Watch for bears!
 This trail was in the news a few years ago after a hiker had a skirmish with a bear on this trail.

 Of course, you could encounter bears on trails throughout the park so just be cautious and bring your bear spray!

 2. Grand Prismatic Spring OverLook Trail

 Distance: 1.2 miles (2 km) roundtrip with an elevation gain of 105 feet (32m).

-However, this is not the overlook trail, and there is no trail connecting that parking lot to the overlook trail.
-Instead, hikers should park at the trailhead for the Fairy Falls hike, about a mile south.
-Be warned: As noted above, this parking lot fills up quickly.
+However, as noted above, this is not the overlook trail, and there is no trail connecting that parking lot to the overlook trail.

 3. North Rim Trail